 Rather than waiting for someone else to fix this, rather than waiting for regulation, the beef industry should take its destiny into its own hands and start implementing plans and/or strategies to include and entice more talented women into positions in the agriculture sector.

 That’s not to say there is not good progress already being made.

 Take a look at any large feedlot’s livestock team, and you’ll inevitably see a heavy representation of females among the pen riders.
 Why?
-The most common explanation is ‘attention to detail’, ‘ability to multi-task,’ and a natural sense of ‘caring/nurturing.’
+The most common explanation is the female’s ‘attention to detail’, ‘ability to multi-task,’ and a natural sense of ‘caring/nurturing.’